• How it works

 What properties are covered by the California Tenant Protection Act (AB 1482)?

-The Tenant Protection Act applies to all residential rental units in California, except for certain types of properties specifically exempted by the law.
+The Tenant Protection Act (AB 1482) applies to most residential rental units in California.
+However, some property types are exempt from this law.
 These include:

-• Single-family homes not owned or controlled by a corporation or REIT (but the Act does apply to single-family homes owned or controlled by such entities)
+• Single-family homes not owned or controlled by a corporation or REIT (if owned by such entities, the law may apply)

-• Units covered by a local rent control ordinance that is more protective than the Tenant Protection Act
+• Units covered by a local rent control law that is more protective

-• Mobile homes, unless owned and rented out by the mobile home park owner/manager
+• Mobile homes, unless owned and rented by the park owner or manager

-• Duplexes where the owner lives in one unit, but only while the owner remains a resident
+• Duplexes where the owner lives in one unit

 • Dormitories